GridTools/gridtools/docs/user_manual/software_caches.md

  2. `flush`: After the execution of the stencil operators the data in the cache is written back into the main memory fields.

- 3. `fill_and_flush`: The combination of `fetch` and `flush`
+ 3. `fill_and_flush`: The combination of `fill` and `flush`

  4. `local`: The scratch-pad data is not persistent and only available with the scope of a multi-stage.

  5. `bpfill`: Stands for begin-point-flush.
 This type of `cache_policy` is only valid for cache types with a `k` component.
-Only the head of a kcache buffer is filled from main memory at the beginning of the vertical loop.
+Only the head (i.e. positive offsets for forward loop direction or negative offset for backward loop direction) of a kcache buffer is filled from main memory at the beginning of the vertical loop.
 This policy can be used for iterative solvers that require only an initial seed of the data (few vertical k-levels).

  6. `epflush`: Stands for end-point-flush.
 This type of `cache_policy` is only valid for cache types with a `k` component.
- Only the tail of a kcache buffer is flushed to main memory at the end of the vertical loop.
+ Only the tail (i.e. negative offsets for forward loop direction or positive offset for backward loop direction) of a kcache buffer is flushed to main memory at the end of the vertical loop.
 This policy can be used to provide persistency of the field for another  multi-stage that contains a solver that requires only an initial seed of the field (few vertical k-levels)